 - This United States puzzle is next on my list to do together.

-- This cereal box puzzle was really fun because my kids recognized almost all of them but several were vintage style cereal boxes, what they looked like when I was a kid!
+- This cereal box puzzle was really fun because my kids recognized almost all of them.
+Several were vintage style cereal boxes, what they looked like when I was a kid!

 - These are great 500 piece puzzles if you’re looking for a smaller size to start with: